 We encourage our branches to operate in an energy-efficient manner.
 Many have implemented energy reduction programs, which not only reduce our GHG emissions, but also contribute to our bottom line through reduction of cost.

-We have facilities in 9 provinces in Canada, and 16 states in the United States.
+We have facilities in 9 provinces in Canada, and 13 U.S. States.
 Legislation addressing climate change varies considerably among these jurisdictions and although the regulatory landscape dealing with GHG emissions continues to evolve, all our facilities remain well below the triggering criteria for any existing or proposed legislation imposing mandatory measurement, reporting or reduction programs.
 Among the jurisdictions we operate in, the most stringent threshold triggering any regulatory compliance action is presently 10,000 tonnes per year of specified emissions.
 By comparison, none of our facilities generates more than 900 tonnes per year.
 Therefore, all of the Company’s activities and efforts in this area remain fully voluntary.

 Sustainability Accounting Standards Board (SASB) Disclosure